-During the year ended 31 December 2023, two debtors with a gross carrying amount of approximately HK\$1,992,000 (2022: six debtors with approximately HK\$76,746,000) defaulted and transferred to credit impaired.
+During the year ended 31 December 2024, no debtors were defaulted and transferred to credit impaired (2023: two debtors with a gross carrying amount of approximately HK\$1,992,000 defaulted and transferred to credit impaired).

-In respect of the credit-impaired trade receivables amounted to approximately HK\$144,511,000 as at 31 December 2023 (2022; approximately HK\$166.196.000), the Group has taken follow-up actions to recover the overdue trade receivables.
-Subsequent to the end of the reporting period, the management took further actions to proactively follow up with these debtors for the settlement of the overdue accounts receivables and negotiated for a revised repayment schedule and/or any collateral or other credit enhancements from these debtors.
+In respect of the credit-impaired trade receivables amounted to approximately HK\$136,298,000 as at 31 December 2024 (2023: approximately HK\$144,511,000), the Group has taken follow-up actions to recover the overdue trade receivables.
+Subsequent to the end of the reporting period, the management took further actions to proactively follow up with these debtors for the settlement of the overdue accounts receivables and negotiated for a revised repayment schedule and/ or any collateral or other credit enhancements from these debtors.
 Despite of continuous follow-up actions, only certain debtors agreed to sign a revised repayment schedule with the Group.
 However, the Group was not able to obtain any credit enhancements from these debtors and no subsequent settlement from these debtors was noted.
 In addition, without further information came to the attention of the management about the financial ability of these debtors to settle the overdue trade receivables, management is of the opinion that such overdue trade receivables were credit impaired, the chance of collecting the outstanding balances from these debtors is remote.
-As a result, the Group recognised full allowance for these credit-impaired trade receivables as at 31 December 2023.
+As a result, the Group recognised full allowance for these credit-impaired trade receivables as at 31 December 2024.